MKesenheimer/fault-injection-library/docs/examples.md

 self.glitcher.arm(delay, length)
 ```

 The target is then restarted (power-cycled), which triggers the glitch.
-The glitch is sent after the time 'delay' with the duration 'length'.
+The glitch is sent after the time `delay` with the duration 'length'.
 The function `test_jtag()` is used to check whether the nrf52832 can be interacted with on the SWD interface and, if so, the flash content is downloaded.

 ```bash
 # power cycle target